AdobeDocs/experience-manager-65.en/help/commerce/cif/introduction.md

 ## Introducing AEM Commerce Integration Framework (CIF) {#cif-intro}

 As these projects have to deal with the complexity of integrating a commerce solution.
-A commerce solution can be anything from a commercial solution such as the Adobe Commerce Cloud to a set of custom commerce services.
+A commerce solution can be anything from a commercial solution such as Adobe Commerce to a set of custom commerce services.
 The integration is highly dependent on the use-cases and ecosystem.
 It usually touches various places and comes in many different flavors:

 * Integration of a complex and dynamic ecosystem (example product catalogs)
 * Business needs to manage product content with its own lifecycle in an efficient and omnichannel way